Hard Ops Introduction Guide

 when it came to modelling.
 But this expanded to be an entire workflow.

-Now the goal of Hard Ops can be simplified into one line.
+Now the goal of Hard Ops can be simplified into two lines.

 Hard Surface modelling and workflow assistance.
 A helping hand.